Ludborough railway station: Preservation and reopening

 In 1978, the Grimsby-Louth Rail Group was formed with the aim of reintroducing a service between Grimsby and Louth.
 They were unsuccessful in saving the line intact.
 After BR ripped up the track and destroyed all the buildings the group decided to rename themselves the Grimsby-Louth Railway preservation society.
 The society focussed their efforts into restoring the two sole remaining signalboxes on the line: Hainton street in Grimsby and Louth North.
 Both these boxes were left behind by BR as they had gate wheels in them which made it easier to operate the crossing gates for the last few years.
 Both the boxes suffered severe vandalism.
 In 1984, the Society took a lease from British Rail of Ludborough station site which became its base.
 A new company was formed with the intention of buying the remains of the track bed as BR would not sell to a society at that time.
 The new company was called the Great Northern and East Lincolnshire railway company plc.
-On 28 September 1991, the company Great Northern and East Lincolnshire Railway co plc obtained a Light Railway Order authorising the reinstatement of the East Lincolnshire Railway between and the former Keddington Road level crossing near Louth, which would include the line through Ludborough.
+On 28 September 1991, the company Great Northern and East Lincolnshire Railway co plc obtained the Grimsby and Louth Light Railway Order 1991 (SI 1991/2210) authorising the reinstatement of the East Lincolnshire Railway between and the former Keddington Road level crossing near Louth, which would include the line through Ludborough.
 The signal box at Hainton street was destroyed by fire in the early 1990s.
 The frame and the gate wheel were removed and placed into storage at Ludborough ready for re-use.
 The frame is now in use as Ludborough's frame.
 The wheel is also in Ludborough box but will never be used in this location.
 Louth North was restored by the society but suffered continual vandalism.
 The box is a grade II listed structure and has been converted into a house but still retains its signal box look.